-This is the third and final lesson about References and Reference Lists.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about References and Reference Lists.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the correct use of reference lists in academia

 – Explore how to decide references, display those references and correctly order them in a reference list

 – Provide an example reference list to help guide the reader

 Having discussed the intricacies of forming references in Chapters 1 and 2, the third and final chapter of this short reader focuses specifically on creating, laying out and ordering references correctly in an academic reference list.
 After reading through this information, students are recommended to complete our Chapter 3 activities to check their progress and understanding of references and reference lists.